Technology / Networking

 • Up

-Out of the box, Cisco routers have the ‘Administratively Down’ configuration for each interface.
-This is different from Cisco Switches.
-Cisco Switches come pre-configured out of the box.
-They can be safe to implement into an existing network almost right away.
+Cisco routers have the ‘Administratively Down’ configuration for each interface out of the box.
+This differs from Cisco Switches, Which come pre-configured out of the box.
+They can be safely implemented into an existing network almost right away.
 On the other hand, an unconfigured router can make a network inoperable.

 So, you need to verify the status of the interfaces on a Cisco router before you configure an IP address for it.
-We need to configure as much of the router as possible before connecting it to a network, so this is an excellent first step.
+This is an excellent first step since we need to configure as much of the router as possible before connecting it to a network.

 What is the Difference Between Status and Protocol on a Cisco Router?